 When Glossier was developing their cleanser, they asked readers on ITG for their thoughts.
-They received hundreds of comments, and Glossier then took that feedback into actual production.
-When they launched their Milky Jelly Cleanser earlier this year, Glossier accompanied the release with a post on ITG explaining how they had taken readers’ feedback and used it to create their cleanser.
+They received hundreds of comments, and Glossier that feedback into actual production.
+When they launched their Milky Jelly Cleanser, Glossier accompanied the release with a post on ITG explaining how they had taken readers’ feedback and used it to create their cleanser.
 Milky Jelly quickly sold out.

-Of course, most ecommerce brands don’t have the built-in advantage of an already-established reader base, but the takeaway is universally applicable.
+Of course, most ecommerce brands don’t have the built-in advantage of a large, established reader base, but the takeaway is universally applicable.
 By building in a feedback loop and actively using it, Glossier brings customers into the “business side,” which, in turn, makes their customers feel valued.
 It allows them to feel like they are an actual part of the brand, and that further deepens brand loyalty.

 3. Encourage engagement through user-generated content.

 As all ecommerce companies should, Glossier engages with its customers via email newsletters and social media, encouraging their customers to share product pics and selfies using branded hashtags.

 One such hashtag is #nofilterjustglossier, where customers post selfies wearing Glossier products.
 Glossier then takes social interaction a step further by not only liking the posts but also featuring top picks in their email newsletters.